Decoding the diplomatic jargon surrounding Ukraine

 No NATO

-On 9 February 1990, US Secretary of State James Baker famously assured Gorbachev that NATO would not expand “one inch eastward”.
+On 9 February 1990, US Secretary of State James Baker famously assured Gorbachev that Nato would not expand “one inch eastward”.
 In the context of the conversations in which this comment was made – very early talks on German unification – the significance of these words risks being overstated.

 Nonetheless, Baker appears not to have been the only statesman to have made Gorbachev such a promise: declassified documents from America’s National Security Archive show that similar assurances were made by all of the allied leaders – albeit only as verbal pledges.

 Thirty years later, President of the Russian Federation Vladimir Putin feels that this promise has been broken.
-NATO’s open door policy means that any country wishing to join the alliance can do so as long as it meets a very stringent set of criteria and agrees to the conditions of membership.
+Nato’s open door policy means that any country wishing to join the alliance can do so as long as it meets a very stringent set of criteria and agrees to the conditions of membership.

-Russia’s initial (and central) demand for de-escalation on the Ukrainian border is that NATO rules out the possibility of Ukraine ever acceding to the alliance.
-Neither NATO nor the USA have agreed with this condition, nor shown any willingness to discuss it.
+Russia’s initial (and central) demand for de-escalation on the Ukrainian border is that Nato rules out the possibility of Ukraine ever acceding to the alliance.
+Neither Nato nor the USA have agreed with this condition, nor shown any willingness to discuss it.
 Both insist that only Ukraine can make such a decision, and the slogan “no decisions about Ukraine without Ukraine” has been a core principle of American negotiations.

 Finlandisation